Jailed Egypt Dissidents Health deteriorated Severely: Family - UrduPoint

 Cairo, (APP - UrduPoint / Pakistan Point News - 17th Nov, 2022 ) :Jailed British-Egyptian activist Alaa Abdel Fattah's health has "deteriorated severely", his sister said Thursday after the first family visit since he ended a seven-month long hunger strike.

+His other sister Sanaa Seif said her brother appeared "frail, vulnerable and emotional" at the visit, which was conducted "behind a glass shield with a phone speaker with little space to understand or communicate".

-After seven months consuming "100 calories a day," Abdel Fattah escalated his strike to all food, and then water on November 6 to coincide with the start of the UN COP27 climate summit in Egypt.
+After seven months consuming what his family said was "100 calories a day", Abdel Fattah escalated his strike to all food, and then water on November 6 to coincide with the start of the UN COP27 climate summit in Egypt.

+In a letter handed to his family on Tuesday, but dated Monday, he said he had ended the strike.

 Thursday was the first time the activist's mother Laila Soueif was allowed to visit him in nearly a month, after prison authorities repeatedly denied her access last week.